PLKGIT/scraper/README.md

 # All the News That's Fit to Scrape

+## Overview
+Web app that allows users to view and leave comments on the latest news scraped from Reuters' World News website.
+Scraped articles and associated notes are stored in a MongoDB database.

 ![Scraper](./public/assets/img/scraper.gif "Reuters World News Mongo Scraper")

-## Overview
-Web app that allows users to view and leave comments on the latest news scraped from Reuters World News using Mongoose and Cheerio.
-Scraped articles are stored in a MongoDB database.
+### Using the Scraper
+  * Launch Scraper web application
+  * The app scrapes the following data from Reuter World News at https://www.reuters.com/news/world:
+     * Article Title
+     * Article Summary
+     * Article Link
+     * Article Photo
+  * Article data is stored in a MongoDB
+  * Scraped articles are displayed on the application's home page
+  * Users can save articles as well as post, update, and delete article notes, which are saved to MongoDB

-### Technologies Used
+### Technologies
   * Node JS v12.13.0
   * Express Node Package Manager (NPM) v4.17.1
   * Cheerio NPM